pallets/flask/docs/python3.rst

 Few Users
 ---------

-Although moving to Python 3 should be done someday, most people still uses Python 2 for now.
+Although moving to Python 3 should be done someday, most people still use Python 2 for now.
 As a result many of the problems you will encounter are probably hard to search for on the internet if they are Python 3 specific.